 - EN 10219 for cold formed structural hollow sections (Tata Steel’s Hybox® and Strongbox® tubes)

 Each of these steel tube standards have two parts:

 - Part 1: Technical delivery conditions – which describes a common language, classification and designation, technical requirements, inspection and testing methods;

 - Part 2: Tolerances, dimensions and sectional properties – which includes details on tolerances, measurement of size and shape and section properties.

 Both standards were last revised and published in full in 2006 and the CEN committee that reviews these standards have been working on revisions for several years.
 New versions of both EN 10210 Part 2 (2019) and EN 10219 Part 2 (2019) have just been officially published and these new 2019 versions supersede the 2006 ones, for Part 2 only.

 However, changes to just Parts 2 of the standards could complicate matters for CE marking under the Construction Products Regulations.
-The CE mark depends on both Part 1 and 2 of EN 10210 or EN 10219 and since Part 1 (2006) refers to Part 2 (2006) then from the point of view of CE marking, the old (2006) standard will continue to be used until such time as further revisions are made to Part 1.
+The CE mark depends on both Part 1 and 2 of EN 10210 or EN 10219 and since Part 1 (2006) refers to Part 2 (2006) then from the point of view of CE marking, the old (2006) standard will continue to be used until further revisions are made to Part 1.

 Revisions to Parts 2 of both EN 10210 and EN 10219 are only minor and are unlikely to impact the vast majority of purchasers or users of structural hollow sections.
 The 2019 revision to Part 2 of EN 10210 introduces some additional options which can be indicated by the purchaser at the time of enquiry and order.
 These include options for tolerance on thin, large, round sections, but more importantly an option to specify a radius with maximum 2T.